 Mr. John Wetherbee, of Boston, U.S.A., gives a similar testimony.
 He is a well-known writer on Psychological subjects, and has devoted prolonged attention to them.
-Few writers in America are more entitled to speak on these subjects, or command more attention by their utterances.
-He testifies thus :--
+Few writers are more entitled to speak on these subjects, or command more attention by their utterances.
+He testifies thus-

-I followed an impression I had, and bought two new slates at a store, and had holes bored in the frames, and tied the two slates together, and sealed the knots.
-The slates were clean, and the medium never touched or saw the inside I had charge of them, and they were never out of of them. my sight.
+I bought two new slates at a store, and had holes bored in the frames, and tied the two slates together, and sealed the knots.
+The slates were clean, and the medium never touched or saw the inside of them.
+I had charge of them, and they were never out of my sight.
 The room was as light as a clear afternoon sun shining into it could make it.
-The tied slates lay on the table before me and before him-not under table, but on the table.
-It took some little time, for the new slates were not in so good mesmerically charged condition as the slates in his common use are; but I felt as though I would like to have the writing on the new slates, so I was patient, and was well paid for my patience, for after a while I heard the atom of pencil that I had put in the slates before tying them together beginning to write, after which I cut the strings, and found one of the slates filled with a communication signed by the name of a well-beloved friend and relative who died some seven years ago.
+The tied slates lay on the table before me and before him-not under the table, but on the table.
+It took some little time, for the new slates were not in so good a condition as the slates in his common use are; but I wanted to have the writing on the new slates, so I was patient, and was well paid for my patience, for after a while I heard the atom of pencil that I had put in the slates before tying them together beginning to write, after which I cut the strings, and found one of the slates filled with a communication, signed by the name of a well-beloved friend and relative who died some seven years ago.

-Now, my good reader, I know-as well as I know that the sun has shone to-day-first, that, as I said, the slates were new and clean; secondly, that no one in the room or out of the room (the only occupants being the medium and myself) wrote the communication on the slate; and, thirdly, that it must have been done by an invisible, intelligent being or beings, and could not have been done in any other conceivable way.
+Now I know-first, that the slates were new and clean; secondly, that no one in the room or out of the room (the only occupants being the medium and myself) wrote the communication on the slate; and, thirdly, that it must have been done by an invisible, intelligent being or beings, and could not have been done in any other conceivable way.
 I make this statement as strongly as I know how, and my oath shall be attached if needed.

 I had many communications besides the one described with the tied slates.
 I will describe one which was on his own slates, but just as good a test, for my eyes are open and my head is level.
 I took his two slates, and washed them clean, and laid one on the other, like a double slate, and held them out at arm's length, and three feet or more from the medium, and he never once touched them; the bit of pencil began to write; I had put it between the upper and under slates; then I opened them, and on each slate was an intelligent communication-one from a relative and one from a friend.
 Both, it will be seen, were written at the same time, both by different spirits and on different subjects, and the handwriting of each was very different also.